arthuro555/GDevelop/.github/ISSUE_TEMPLATE/--bug-report.md

 ---
 name: "\U0001F41BBug report"
-about: Create a bug report about GDevelop or the game engine
+about: Create a bug report about GDeveloppe or the game engine
 title: ''
 labels: ''
 assignees: ''